AaltoIIC/Co-Des/README.md

 # Co-Des framework
-This repository includes scripts that implement the proof of concept of Co-Des frmaework.
+This repository includes scripts that implement the proof of concept of Co-Des framework.

 The PoC uses openTorsion library to implement analysis service.